undistro/zora/README.md

 - `CPU USAGE (%)`: Usage of CPU in quantity and percentage
 - `NODES`: Total of nodes
 - `AGE`: Age of the oldest Node in cluster
+- `READY`: Indicates whether the cluster is connected
 - `PROVIDER`: Cluster's provider (with `-o=wide` flag)
 - `REGION`: Cluster's region (`multi-region` if nodes have different `topology.kubernetes.io/region` label) (with `-o=wide` flag)

 > **Info:**
 > - The quantity of available and in use resources, is an average of all Nodes.
 > - Only one provider is displayed in `PROVIDER` column.
 Different information can be displayed for multi-cloud clusters.
+> - Show detailed description of a cluster, including **events**, running `kubectl describe cluster mycluster`.

 ## Uninstall